Marian Days

-The Marian Days (Đại hội Thánh Mẫu, officially Ngày Thánh Mẫu (Note: Using a title for the Blessed Virgin Mary in Vietnamese Catholicism, also used for female deities in various other Vietnamese religions.)) is the main festival and pilgrimage for Vietnamese American Roman Catholics.
-The annual event, inaugurated in 1978, takes place on the first weekend in August in honor of the Blessed Virgin Mary on the campus of the Congregation of the Mother of the Redeemer (CRM) in Carthage, Missouri.
-Tens of thousands of attendees come from throughout the United States, Canada, Vietnam, Thailand, and Europe.
-Attendees fill up Carthage's hotels, with many opting to camp in parks or yards.
+The Marian Days (Ngày Thánh Mẫu, (Note: Using a title for the Virgin Mary in Vietnamese Catholicism, also used for female deities in various other Vietnamese religions.) colloquially Đại hội Thánh Mẫu) is the main festival and pilgrimage for Vietnamese American Catholics and the largest Vietnamese event outside Vietnam.
+The annual event, inaugurated in 1978, ordinarily takes place on the first weekend in August in honor of the Virgin Mary on the campus of the Congregation of the Mother of the Redeemer (CRM) in Carthage, Missouri.

-Some residents of Carthage have disapproved of the event, and gang activity in the 1900s and early 2000s has resulted in gun and knife violence.
-However, many residents look forward to the festival each year and visit the event to partake in Vietnamese cuisine.
-A local version of the event began in the Diocese of Orange, California, in 2022.
+Tens of thousands of attendees come annually from the United States and other countries across the globe, including Canada, Vietnam, and various parts of Europe.
+Attendees either opt to camp in parks and yards or fill up local hotels, which additionally boosts the economy of the city and neighboring ones as well.
+Some residents of Carthage have disapproved of the event, and gang activity in the 1990s and early 2000s has resulted in gun and knife violence.
+However, many residents look forward to the festival each year and attend to partake in Vietnamese cuisine.

+Though the event is religious in nature, it is also a cultural one that brings Vietnamese families across the United States and the world together in a central location and offers them a way to reconnect with their culture.